Fuzzy Matching

 A search technique that finds similar strings rather than exact matches.
 Handles typos and spelling variations.

 Fuzzy matching is a search technique that finds strings with similarity above a certain threshold rather than requiring exact matches.
-It handles typos, spelling variations, and abbreviations, widely used in search engines and autocomplete features.
+It handles typos, spelling variations, abbreviations, and other textual inconsistencies, and is widely used in search engines, autocomplete features, spell checkers, and data cleansing.
+It is a highly practical technology that allows users to find the information they need even without remembering the exact spelling.